temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 1. Start the Workflow again.
 2. Verify the Workflow is running in the UI.
 3. Shut down the Temporal server by either using 'Ctrl+C' or via the Docker dashboard.
 5. After the Temporal cluster has stopped, restart it.
-Remember to specify the same database file if you are using Temporal CLI.
+If you are using Temporal CLI, remember to specify the same database file.

 Visit the UI.
 Your Workflow is still listed.